judeabii/PythonAPI-CRUD-Operations/README.md

 # PythonAPI-CRUD-Operations
 This project showcases a comprehensive Python API project built using FastAPI.
-The project focuses on performing CRUD operations on a database, implementing schema validations, authentication, and various other functionalities.
+The project focuses on performing CRUD operations on a SQLite database, implementing schema validations, authentication, and various other functionalities.
 With a clean and efficient framework like FastAPI, this project demonstrates the power and flexibility of building robust APIs in Python.

-Initially the code will incorporate a SQLite DB.
-As I progress, I will shift to PostgreSQL to handle large amounts of data and support advanced features.
 ## Pre-requisites
 Use the package manager pip to install fastapi with all the dependencies
 ```commandline